somework/p2p-path-finder/README.md

   the tolerance validation performed by `PathFinder`.【F:src/Domain/ValueObject/BcMath.php†L79-L121】【F:src/Application/PathFinder/PathFinder.php†L166-L212】
 * **Wall-clock guard rails.** `PathSearchConfig::withSearchTimeBudget()` injects a millisecond budget directly into the search loop so that runaway expansions halt even when structural guardrails are relaxed.
-The resulting status is surfaced via `GuardLimitStatus::timeBudgetReached()` and participates in the same metadata/exception pathways as the other guard knobs.【F:src/Application/Config/PathSearchConfigBuilder.php†L89-L129】【F:src/Application/PathFinder/PathFinder.php†L206-L297】【F:tests/Application/Service/PathFinder/PathFinderServiceGuardsTest.php†L296-L332】
+The resulting report is surfaced via `SearchGuardReport::timeBudgetReached()` alongside concrete counters for expansions, visited states and elapsed milliseconds, and participates in the same metadata/exception pathways as the other guard knobs.【F:src/Application/Config/PathSearchConfigBuilder.php†L89-L129】【F:src/Application/PathFinder/PathFinder.php†L206-L407】【F:tests/Application/Service/PathFinder/PathFinderServiceGuardsTest.php†L235-L309】

 See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a guided example that combines these invariants with guard-rail configuration and demonstrates the